BrainBlend-AI/atomic-agents/atomic-forge/docs/tool_structure.md

 - **Validate Inputs Thoroughly:** Use Pydantic's features to enforce data integrity.
 - **Handle Errors Gracefully:** Provide informative error messages and handle exceptions where appropriate.
 - **Keep Functions Small and Focused:** Break down complex logic into helper methods.
+- **Commit `poetry.lock`:** Ensure you commit your `poetry.lock` file to maintain consistent dependencies across environments.
+- **Manually Create `requirements.txt`:** Ensure your `requirements.txt` file matches the non-development dependencies in your `pyproject.toml`, excluding `python`, and create it manually for clarity.

 ### Don'ts

 - **Don't Hardcode Values:** Use configuration parameters or environment variables instead.
 - **Avoid Global Variables:** Keep the state within your tool's scope.
 - **Don't Overcomplicate:** Stick to the tool's single responsibility; avoid adding unrelated features.
 - **Don't Ignore Security:** Be cautious with sensitive information like API keys; use environment variables.
 - **Don't Neglect Performance:** Optimize your code, especially when dealing with large datasets or external API calls.
 - **Don't Skip Input Validation:** Never assume inputs are valid; always validate.
+- **Don't Auto-Generate `requirements.txt`:** Avoid using automated tools that may include unnecessary or development dependencies; manually specify only the required runtime dependencies.

 Best of luck creating your own Atomic Tools!